 Flexibility: Some tasks demand a flexible blade, while others need a steady one.
 To give you an example, you’d need a steady (or not bendable) knife to cut potatoes but would require a bendable one to remove scales from a fish.

-Blade size: Pick a knife that is proportional to the ingredients you’re cutting.
+Blade size: Pick a knife that is proportional to the ingredients you’re cutting and to your own hand size.
 Let’s take a small paring knife as an example.
 It will be extremely difficult for butchering a large piece of meat, so you’d use a cleaver for this task instead.

 Blade edge: As you know, depending on the knife, some edge can be different.
 Take the serrated knife, they are excellent for cutting through foods with tender centers, while Granton blades should be used for wet foods like cheese and salmon.